turingschool/curriculum/source/projects/scribblr.markdown

 Installing twitter-bootstrap-rails (2.2.6)
 {% endterminal %}

-If you start your server and refresh your browser, you'll note that the application still looks the same.
-That's because the new assets are available, but they're not being loaded by our application.
+If you restart your server and refresh your browser, you'll note that the application still looks the same.
+The new assets are available, but they're not being loaded by our application.

 `twitter-bootstrap-rails` provides a handy generator for installing: